tataratat/splinepy/CONTRIBUTING.md

 cd splinepy  # or <forkname>
-git submodule update --init --recursive git checkout -b new-feature0 python3 setup.py develop --minimal
+git submodule update --init --recursive git checkout -b new-feature0 python3 setup.py develop --minimal --debug
 ```
-`--minimal` flag builds splines upto 3D (both parametric and physical dimensions), and that way we can reduce compile time.
+`--minimal` flag builds splines upto 3D (both parametric and physical dimensions), and that way we can reduce compile time. `--debug` build also reduces compile time.
 We are experimenting with the ways to reduce compile time during development.
 Let us know if you have a great idea!

 ## Python style / implementation preferences
 - use `if` and `raise` instead of `assert`